Affliction (1997 film): Production

-Nolte claims that he was the one who convinced Sissy Spacek, whom he worked with in Heart Beat (1980), to appear in Affliction alongside him.
+Nolte says that he was the one who convinced Sissy Spacek, whom he worked with in Heart Beat (1980), to appear in Affliction alongside him.
 According to Schrader, it was Spacek's husband Jack Fisk who came up with the idea of having the characters of Wade and Glen Whitehouse lick salt off their hands to show how similar the father and son are to each other.

 Schrader told Roger Ebert that he gave the part of Glen to James Coburn because he was bigger than and could "convincingly dominate" Nolte.
 When Schrader encouraged the actor to prepare for the role, Coburn reportedly said in response, "Oh, you mean you want me to really act?
 I can do that.
 I haven't often been asked to, but I can."

 Schrader claimed that Willem Dafoe wanted to play the part of Wade.
 Dafoe himself would admit, "I knew I couldn't play Wade Whitehouse whether Nick Nolte was around or not."
 Schrader instead offered Dafoe the role of Rolfe Whitehouse, and the latter accepted it because he loved the novel.
 According to Dafoe, Schrader showed him the novel during the making of Light Sleeper.

 Affliction was filmed in Quebec, with principal shooting starting in February 1997.
 Although first presented at the Venice Film Festival on August 28 the same year, Affliction did not see a theatrical release until some time later in most countries.
 After a limited release in New York in December 1998, it saw its regular US release in January 1999.

 Reception

 On Rotten Tomatoes, Affliction has an approval rating of 88% based on 50 reviews from critics, with an average rating of 7.60/10.
 The consensus reads, "Dark and bleak, the 'kick-ass' performances, especially Nolte's 'effective' portrayal of an abused soul, is the reason to see this film."
-On Metacritic, the film has a score of 79 out of 100 based on 39 reviews, indicating "generally favorable reviews".

-Critic Roger Ebert of the Chicago Sun-Times gave the film 4 stars.
+Critic Roger Ebert of the Chicago Sun-Times gave the film four stars.
 Janet Maslin in The New York Times wrote "[Nick Nolte] gives the performance of his career in Paul Schrader's quietly stunning new film [...]
 Like The Sweet Hereafter, a more meditative and elegant but less immediate, volcanic film, Affliction finds the deeper meaning in an all too believable tragedy."

-In a negative review in the Time Out Film Guild, Geoff Andrew called the film a "sensitive but rather dull adaption of Russell Banks' novel [...] the narrative's too unfocused and low-key really to engage the heart or mind."
+In a negative review in the Time Out Film Guide, Geoff Andrew called the film a "sensitive but rather dull adaption of Russell Banks' novel [...] the narrative's too unfocused and low-key really to engage the heart or mind."